MonetDB/monetdb-spark/README.md

   and set to 'monetdb'.

 * **test.spark**.
 Spark cluster to connect to.
 Defaults to `local[4]`.
-  Non-local sparks are unlikely to work but this setting could be used to tweak the number of workers.
+  Non-local sparks are unlikely to work because of classpath issues but this setting can still be used to tweak the number of workers.

 * **test.partitions**.
 Some tests (only SOME tests!) use this setting to control the number of partitions in the their test data.
-This can be useful while debugging.
+During debugging it's occasionally useful to force all data into a single partition.

 The most convenient way to change these settings is by creating a properties file `override.properties` in the monetdb-spark subdirectory.